Posted by Jack Watt - Contact Author

 If you are searching for the best solution, click here: The solution most recommended by us [85%]

 HEVC, a.k.a H.265, is a successor to H.264 featuring twice compression ratio.
 It can deliver high video quality at a lower bit rate.
-It is commonly used as the format of ultra HD and high frame rate video, for example 4K 60fps footage recorded by GoPro, iPhone etc. For it can produce small-sized file, some people would like to encode videos to HEVC for space saving.
+Therefore, it's a good idea to encode videos to HEVC for space saving, especially when it comes to videos at 4K or higher resolutions.
 However, slow HEVC encoding becomes the biggest trouble.
 Not only popular video transcoders (HandBrake, Adobe Media Encoder) but editors (Premiere Pro) offer a bit poor performance to encode HEVC.

 - "When I wanna export 5.7k using HEVC and 100Mbit bitrate with Adobe Media Encoder, first about 10 seconds of rendering are pretty fast.
 But after 10 seconds preview freezes, encoding slows down extremely, remaining time grow 2-5-10-more hours."